Cauliflower stir-fried with a real deal Chinese Kung Pao sauce.

 Recently I am quite addicted to spicy sweet and sour taste or more accurately Kung pao sauce.
 Previously I am a big fan of cauliflower, but my husband hated it.
 After testing with different cooking methods, now he is a big fan too.

-Kung Pao sauce is a famous Chinese stir-fry sauce originated from Sichuan Cuisine.
-The famous Kung Pao Chicken is made with this sauce.
-In fact, this Kung Pao sauce can be used with lots of ingredients including mushrooms, shrimps, tofu, lotus root, pork etc. With similar process and ingredients, different dishes can be created.
+Kung Pao sauce is a famous Chinese stir-fry sauce originated from Sichuan Cuisine, starting from the famous Kung Pao chicken.
+This hot and sour sauce can be used with lots of ingredients including mushrooms, shrimps, tofu, lotus root.
+And I have found another great option if you love to make kung pao dishes.

 Kung Pao Cauliflower, vegan cauliflower stir-fry recipe with Chinese Kung Pao Sauce.

 - 1 large cauliflower head cut into small floret pieces

 - 1 green pepper sliced